What to Bring

 BROAD BRIMMED SUN HAT

-The months of May-September can be very warm in Israel.
-The heat index can reach over 100 F in some places we will visit.
-It is important for you to manage the heat and the sun’s intensity to avoid heat stress, which is very common in Israel.
+The months of May-September can be very warm.
+The heat index can reach over 100° F/40° C in some places we will visit.
+It is important for you to manage the heat and the sun’s intensity to avoid heat stress.
 A hat providing ample shade is a must.
 Other sun items to consider are sunglasses, chap-stick and sun screen.

 EARPHONE BUDS

-Throughout your tour you will have an audio receiver system which allows you to hear your instructor from a distance.
+Throughout your tour in Israel* you will have an audio receiver system which allows you to hear your instructor from a distance.
 These receivers come with an ear piece.
 You are welcome to use your personal earphone buds in place of the ear piece provided.
 Do not discard the original ear piece.
 It must be turned in prior to departing Israel.
+If you use hearing aids, please inform us so we can request compatible headphones.

 MODESTY KIT

 No “dress-up” clothes are needed.
 Casual wear is customary and more practical.
 Shorts are OK.
 No short-shorts please.
-Because we will be visiting “holy sites” there will be times when you (men and women) must dress more modestly (shoulders and knees covered).
-Portable “slip-over” or “wrap-around” or “zip-on” clothing is best for such occasions.
+Because we try to be culturally sensitive and will be visiting “holy sites” there will be times when you (men and women) must dress more modestly (shoulders and knees covered).
+Portable “slip-over” or “wrap-around” or “zip-on” clothing works for such occasions.
 This is your “Modesty Kit”.
-If you are wearing shorts, sleeveless tops or low neck lines be prepared to use your Modesty Kit to enter certain religious sites having clothing regulations.
+If you are wearing shorts, sleeveless tops, low neck lines, or tight fitting clothing be prepared to use your Modesty Kit in certain areas and religious sites.

 DAY BAG

 Casual clothing is preferred.
 No dress up clothing is needed.
 There is no single list of clothing articles that can meet the needs of everyone.
 However, the list below can offer you some assistance on what would be appropriate to bring.
-In Jerusalem our hotel can send out your clothes for cleaning and have them returned to you the next day.
-Expect an average of $3-$4 per major item and $1-$2 for minor items.
+Many participants bring light weight quick drying clothes for ease of washing and drying in the hotel room.
+Some hotels may have the ability to send out your clothes for cleaning and have them returned to you the next day.
+Ask the hotel reception about the cost.

 1-2 pair of long casual pants/jeans